-Dental bonding can be performed for a number of reasons, most of them cosmetic.
+Dental bonding can be performed for several reasons, most of them cosmetic.
 The most common reasons why dentists perform dental bonding are to:

 - Repair teeth that have decayed: The material used for bonding is the same as the material used to fill cavities, so dental bonding is able to repair minor cavities in a tooth.

 - Repair slight chips and cracks in a tooth: A dentist can spread the resinous material over and into any chips or cracks in a tooth, sealing them off and restoring the tooth to its original look.
-Note that this only works for minor damage.
-If your tooth is severely chipped or cracked, your dentist will probably pursue other restorative treatments as well.
+This is limited and will only work for minor damage.
+If your tooth is severely chipped or cracked, your dentist will probably pursue other restorative treatments instead of bonding.

 - Fix irregularities in a tooth: Bonding can help cover up any irregularities in a tooth, evening out craters and pits on the surface.